 How can I see the Hare?

-(Albrecht Dürer, Hare, 1502; watercolor and gouache, brush, heightened with white gouache; press photo © The Albertina Museum, Vienna)
+(Albrecht Dürer, Hare, 1502; watercolour and gouache, brush, heightened with white gouache; press photo © The Albertina Museum, Vienna)

-You can’t see it.
+You can’t actually see it.
 Well, sometimes you can.

 Dürer’s Hare is a sensitive and precious thing, so the Albertina does not have it on permanent display.